ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 ### aiThreadsRegenerateTitle

-> String aiThreadsRegenerateTitle(aiThreadsRegenerateTitle\_request)
+> aiThreadsRegenerateTitle_200_response aiThreadsRegenerateTitle(aiThreadsRegenerateTitle\_request)

 `POST /api/2.0/ai/threads/regenerate-title`

 Regenerate title

-Generates a fresh title from the thread&#39;s first user message and persists it.
-Fails when the thread has no user message yet.
+Asks the model to produce a title from the thread&#39;s first user message, stores it, and returns the new title.
+Both &#x60;threadId&#x60; and a resolved &#x60;profile&#x60; object are required; a thread with no user message yet has nothing to title and fails.
+This costs a model call, unlike &#x60;POST api/2.0/ai/threads/rename&#x60;, which just stores the string it is given.
+An &#x60;entityMeta&#x60; sent with the request is only read for its &#x60;entityId&#x60; hint - the source itself is resolved server-side under the caller&#39;s credentials, so a client cannot attribute the call to somebody else&#39;s room.

 #### Parameters